 - In BIOS Setup, go to BIOS Features and set Windows 8/10 Features to Windows 8/10 and CSM Support to Disabled.
 Save the changes and exit BIOS Setup. - After the system reboot, enter BIOS Setup again.
-Then enter the Peripherals\Intel(R) Rapid Storage Technology sub-menu. - On the Intel(R) Rapid Storage Technology menu, press < Enter> on Create RAID Volume to enter the Create RAID Volume screen.
-Enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press < Enter>.
+Then enter the Peripherals\Intel(R) Rapid Storage Technology sub-menu. - 3.
+On the Intel(R) Rapid Storage Technology menu, press <Enter> on Create RAID Volume to enter the Create RAID Volume screen.
+Enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press <Enter>.
 Then, select a RAID level.
-RAID levels supported include RAID 0, RAID 1, - (Note 1) An M.2 PCIe SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive - (Note 2) Refer to Chapter 1, "Internal Connectors," "M.2 Socket 3 Connector," for the configuration tables of SATA hard drives and M.2 SSDs.
+RAID levels supported include RAID 0, RAID 1, Recovery, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
+Next, use the down arrow key to move to Select Disks. - (Note 1) An M.2 PCIe SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive. - (Note 2) Refer to Chapter 1, "Internal Connectors," "M.2 Socket 3 Connector," for the configuration tables of SATA hard drives and M.2 SSDs.